BraedenWright/individual-project/README.md

 ***Modeling***

-* Build a ML Model to predict possible future trends
+* Build a ML Model to predict possible future trends(if possible)

 ***Deliver***